Mr. Met tapped for some political moonlighting

-Mr. Met lends support to a new team — Michael Bloomberg's presidential campaign

-Mr. Met is bringing his upbeat manic mojo to Bayside, Queens Thursday at a decidedly downscale venue compared to his usual Flushing digs but with stakes higher than the postseason.
+Mr. Met is bringing his upbeat manic mojo to Bayside, Queens — with stakes far greater than a slot in the postseason.

 The iconic Met mascot with a beachball-sized baseball head and a perpetual smile will join supporters of presidental hopeful Michael Bloomberg at the opening of the former New York City mayor's Bell Boulevard field office.